unixorn/zsh-quickstart-kit/Readme.md

 ## ZSH

-For a list of other ZSH plugins and themes you might like to use, check out my [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.
+For a list of other ZSH plugins, completions and themes you might like to use, check out my [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.

 ## Dotfiles in general